The Most Important Thing

-Imagine a baby girl sitting on the floor surrounded by all of her personal stuff.
+The most important thing – Imagine a baby girl sitting on the floor surrounded by all of her personal stuff.
 A big stack of diapers, baby bottles, a stuffed bear, a rattle, and a blanket.
 Oh, and a ring of plastic keys.
 No car or house for those keys.
 No washer and dryer to clean Mr. Blankie.
 No sewing kit to sew Teddy’s torn ear.
-No mail, dishes, vacuum, newspapers.
-No address book.
-No passwords!
+No mail, dishes, vacuum, newspapers, address book, passwords!
 Not much stuff at all.

 Over this tiny baby’s lifetime, the accumulation of things—and life experiences—will grow to an immense and unfathomable size.
 Instead of Mommy being the most important person in her life, dozens and dozens of people will have joined her tribe.
 She will have her own babies.
 And they will have theirs.
 She will have had many cars, many addresses, countless keys—and too many passwords!
 If today she were to sit on the floor surrounded by all of her personal stuff—at let’s say, age 88—you would need an excavator to find her in the heap.